Advice about the signs of bullying and what you can do if you think a child is being bullied

 - racial or sexual bullying

 Bullying can affect a child's health, and it can cause emotional and behavioural problems.
-Some of the effects could be that a child:
+As it is often non-physical the effects may not be visible.

 - has their belongings taken or damaged